patocardo/tbx_files/README.md

 ### Testing process

-☑ Local ports 3000 and 3001 must be available
+[x] Local ports 3000 and 3001 must be available
-☑ A terminal must be opened
+[x] A terminal must be opened

 1. Enter to /backend
 2. Run `node test`
 3. Type *Ctrl+C* to stop the test